Dick Muri

 Richard Walter Muri (born November 30, 1953) is an American politician.
-He is the appointed Mayor of the Town of Steilacoom after longtime Mayor Ron Lucas stepped down for health reasons in March 2021, before passing away just weeks later.
+He is the appointed Mayor of the Town of Steilacoom after longtime Mayor Ron Lucas stepped down for health reasons in March 2021, before dying just weeks later.
 He is a Republican former member of the Washington House of Representatives, representing the 28th legislative district.
 Muri was appointed to the Washington State House of Representatives following (now former) State Representative Steve O'Ban's appointment to the Washington State Senate after State Senator Mike Carrell's death.
 From 2003 to 2012, he served as a Republican member of the Pierce County Council, representing the 6th District.
 In 2010, he ran as a Republican candidate for U.S. Congress in Washington's 9th congressional district against incumbent Democratic Congressman Adam Smith, eventually losing to Smith by nearly 10 points.
 In 2012, he again ran, this time in Washington's 10th congressional district against Denny Heck, losing by 17 points.

 Muri, a Gulf War veteran, served 22 years in the United States Air Force.
 He and his wife are residents of Steilacoom, Washington.

 Personal life and career

 Life and family

-Town of Steilacoom Mayor Richard "Dick" Walter Muri was born November 30, 1953 in Fairbanks, Alaska.
+Town of Steilacoom Mayor Richard "Dick" Walter Muri was born November 30, 1953, in Fairbanks, Alaska.
 He graduated from Ashland High School in Ashland, Massachusetts in 1971 and received his Bachelor of Science in Environmental Health from the University of Massachusetts Amherst, 1975 and his Masters of Public Administration from Golden Gate University in 1988.

 Dick has been married since 1979 to Mary Muri (formerly Mary Burns - Lakes HS '75) and has four children, Jennifer, Jonathan, Sarah, and Bradley.
 Dick and Mary have twelve grandchildren, Makenna, Sterling, Garrison, Boone, Capri, Cannon, Cora, Blair, Aria, Warren, Huck and Juniper.